Abstra208/Phat-PI/README.md

 and
 `. .venv/bin/activate`

-and finaly, install flask in the environment
+and finaly, install flask in the environment <br>
 `pip install Flask`

 **more info to come, and this is not finish**